paulbrowne-irl/private-gpt2/README.md

 # Notes on modifications to [Original Project](https://github.com/imartinez/privateGPT)

 The Base Project contains much of the functionality, but struggles to run on even a moderately powerful Laptop (16GB Memory).
-For many use cases confidentiality of information is key - documents cannot be passed to the ChatGPT online, or the cloud.
+For many use cases confidentiality of information is key - documents cannot be passed to ChatGPT online, or the cloud.
 The following changes were made to allow a proof of concept ingesting **your** documents securely on **your** local computer.

 1. **Containerisation** not required to run the Project, but makes it at lot easier to setup and move between machines (e.g. avoids Python Library version conflicts).
 The project now contains a *.devcontainer* file the VSCode editor can use to spin up the appropriate Dev container on your machine.
 To use you will need Docker Desktop running and VSCode will prompt you if you wish to open the project in a container.
 1. Updated **requirements.txt** as some needed Python libraries were missing.
 Referenced this file in containers (e.g. VSCode will auto install needed libraries if you use that tool).
 1. **Batch ingestation** - since sharding the documents (for later search) is very memory intensive. *ingest.py* has been modified to only process *X* documents per run (value set in *max_number_of_parts_per_run* in this script).
 Script will skip any previously processed documents.
 1. **Offline questions** - previous Web based interface impressive but very slow (approx 3 minutes per question) which is hard to Demo.
 Modifed the *privateGPT.py* script to include a list of questions at the end that get asked automatically and capture to a logfile.
-1. **Recordingand playback**  - New script *readerGPT.py* plays back the log file at a resonable speed as if the questions were be asked / answered in a reasonable timeframe.
+1. **Recording and playback**  - New script *readerGPT.py* plays back the log file at a resonable speed as if the questions were be asked / answered in a reasonable timeframe.
 Useful for Demos.
 1. **Graph (visualize.py)** - The document store contains valuable information, even without the ChatGPT layer (e.g. "Given this document, find me the 5 closest documents").
 Not (yet) as optimised for laptops, many laptops may stuggle to visualise larger datasets
 1. **Comments added to scripts** - mainly to help me understand the ingestion / Q&A process - but hopefully useful for other people